linux-system-roles/ha_cluster/README.md

 #### `ha_cluster_enable_repos`

-boolean, default: `yes`
+boolean, default: `true`

 RHEL and CentOS only, enable repositories contaning needed packages

 #### `ha_cluster_cluster_present`

-boolean, default: `yes`
+boolean, default: `true`

-If set to `yes`, HA cluster will be configured on the hosts according to other variables.
-If set to `no`, all HA Cluster configuration will be purged from target hosts.
+If set to `true`, HA cluster will be configured on the hosts according to other variables.
+If set to `false`, all HA Cluster configuration will be purged from target hosts.

 #### `ha_cluster_start_on_boot`

-boolean, default: `yes`
+boolean, default: `true`

-If set to `yes`, cluster services will be configured to start on boot.
-If set to `no`, cluster services will be configured not to start on boot.
+If set to `true`, cluster services will be configured to start on boot.
+If set to `false`, cluster services will be configured not to start on boot.

 #### `ha_cluster_fence_agent_packages`